A proud history of film

 Filming in the city

 Free support and advice on filming within the city is available through the City of Gold Coast.
 If you are planning to film on the Gold Coast, you need to apply for a film production licence.
-To apply for a film permit visit the City of Gold Coast website or click here to be taken to the online form.
+To apply for a film permit visit the City of Gold Coast website for the online form.

 Getting to the Gold Coast